ellockie/lp-online-market/README.md

 - Yup schema validator
 - React Data Table Component
 - Additional ESLint validation (beyond one in un-ejected React app)
+- Semantic UI framework

+Testing:
 - 19 unit tests
-- Semantic UI framework

 To do:
-- data persistance (very easy with local storage, can be saved / read synchronously)

 - data table showing all listings, not only user's (very similar component to the existing one needs to be created)
+- listings persistence
 - fetching of Forex rates (easy, fetch and update with an appropriate action)
 - making listings editable (it's very easy to launch the existing "Add new Listing" component with initial parameters)
+- more tests, E2E
+- security

 ## Screenshots